EpicLLOYD: Epic Rap Battles of History

 In 2010, Ahlquist partnered with singer and rapper Peter Shukoff to create Epic Rap Battles of History under Maker Studios sometime after Ahlquist, Shukoff and Zach Sherwin (a guest in the rap battles), were playing Check OneTwo, a freestyle rap improv game where they took suggestions from the audience of famous people to battle rap off the top of their heads.
 Ahlquist has played several characters in the successful rap battles, and has specialized in playing villains such as Bill O'Reilly and Adolf Hitler.
 Epic Rap Battles of History received four wins at the 3rd Streamy Awards, with Ahlquist receiving one of the four awards.
 By October 2014, the rap battles accumulated a total view count of over 1 billion, excluding the hundreds of millions of views earned by the season 1 episodes.
 As of early 2020, the Epic Rap Battle channel had over 3.4 billion views.

 Personal life

-Ahlquist grew up in Exeter, New Hampshire and graduated from Exeter High School.
-He is married to Dr. Josie Ahlquist, a student affairs educator.
+Ahlquist grew up in Exeter, New Hampshire, and graduated from Exeter High School.
+He married Josie Hutchinson, a student affairs educator, on 18 October 2009 in Malibu.
 They live in Los Angeles.